What Academic Integrity means , He aha te tikanga o mahi pono?

 Academic Integrity Officers

-Each college has an Academic Integrity Officer (AIO) who may be able to help you.
+Each college has an Academic Integrity Officer who may be able to help you.
 They are also responsible for investigating some breaches of academic integrity and determining appropriate outcomes.

 Student support services